awsdocs/amazon-vpc-user-guide/doc_source/VPC_Route_Tables.md

 | 0\.0\.0\.0/0 | igw\-12345678901234567 |
 | ::/0 | eigw\-aabbccddee1122334 |

+If you frequently reference the same set of CIDR blocks across your AWS resources, you can create a [customer\-managed prefix list](managed-prefix-lists.md) to group them together\.
+You can then specify the prefix list as the destination in your route table entry\.

 ### Main route table<a name="RouteTableDetails"></a>

 When you create a VPC, it automatically has a main route table\.
 The main route table controls the routing for all subnets that are not explicitly associated with any other route table\.
 On the **Route Tables** page in the Amazon VPC console, you can view the main route table for a VPC by looking for **Yes** in the **Main** column\.